Azure-Samples/openhack-production/README.md

 # Production Fundamentals OpenHack Sample Application

 This is a replica of the Urlist website but re-architected to use Azure AppService to host the backend instead of using Azure Functions.
-The original project repository can be found here https://github.com/the-urlist
+The original project repository can be found here <https://github.com/the-urlist>

 Please [check here](docs/Infrastructure.md) to view and read about the architecture.

 ## Glossary

-* Vanity URL: is a descriptive, human-readable, an easy to remember URL that is typically created to simplify sharing a long and hard-to-remember URLs.
+- Vanity URL: is a descriptive, human-readable, an easy to remember URL that is typically created to simplify sharing a long and hard-to-remember URLs.
-* Link Bundle: a bundle/list of URLs that the user associate with a vanity URL using the Urlist application.
+- Link Bundle: a bundle/list of URLs that the user associated with a vanity URL using the Urlist application.

 ## Contents